 NCA has identified the island of Pemba, in Tanzania, as the location for this future pilot.
-NCA implements in Pemba the "Championing Interfaith Approaches for Women and Youth Empowerment for Peaceful Coexistence along the Swahili Coast of Tanzania" project between 2023 and 2026.
-The project will touch around 10.000 persons along the coast of Tanzania.
+NCA implements in Pemba the "Championing Interfaith Approaches for Women and Youth Empowerment for Peaceful Coexistence along the Swahili Coast of Tanzania" project between 2023 and 2026 which will touch around 10.000 persons along the coast of Tanzania.

-Based on this needs assessment, NCA has launched a market dialogue process where potential tech companies and other relevant actors were invited to a first session where the specific needs of affected communities were presented.
-In the next steps the interested partners will participate in co-design workshops.
-There, they will exchange with affected community members and aid workers, understand better their challenges, and produce concepts using a "user-centred design" approach.
-The co-design process will inform the tender document, and the open call for proposals will end with the selection of the most relevant and feasible solution.
+Based on this needs assessment, NCA has launched a market dialogue process where potential tech companies and other relevant actors were invited to an information session and two subsequent codesign workshops, where the specific needs of affected communities were discussed, and potential solutions were explored together with them and with aid workers using a "user-centred design" approach.
+This co-design process informed a tender document, and the subsequent open call for proposals for the selection of the most relevant and feasible solution.

-2. Methodology and data collection
+2. Methodology and Data Collection

-The methods used to conduct this needs assessment had the aim of gaining a broad picture of the situation regarding community consultation in Pemba by NCA and other aid actors.
-As such, we included a variety of methods such as interviews with open ended questions, a survey with both closed and open-ended questions and finally a report on communication dynamics in Pemba.
+The methods used to conduct this needs assessment had the aim of helping us gain a broad picture of the current condition of community consultation in Pemba by NCA and other aid actors.
+As such, we included a variety of methods such as semi-structured interviews, a survey with both closed and openended questions and, finally, a report on communication dynamics in Pemba based on data available from telecommunications companies.